Aloxy

 Acquisition in 2013

-RainStor is a provider of database technology focused on managing and analyzing Big Data for large enterprises.
-The company's database products, including Big Data Retention and Big Data Analytics on Hadoop, are designed to efficiently handle multi-structured data sets, allowing for ongoing query and analysis.
-RainStor's innovative capabilities include granular data de-duplication and compression, which can reduce storage requirements by over 95%, enhancing query performance while significantly lowering costs.
-Unlike traditional relational databases, RainStor can rapidly ingest high volumes of network or machine-generated data, maintaining access for queries.
-The technology is storage and hardware agnostic, enabling deployment on various environments, including SAN, NAS, CAS, HDFS, and the Cloud.
-RainStor's client base includes prominent partners such as Amdocs, Dell, and HP, with use cases ranging from primary data hubs for machine-generated data to Big Data analytics.
+RainStor is a database technology company that specializes in managing and analyzing Big Data for large enterprises, focusing on cost efficiency.
+It offers two primary products: Big Data Retention and Big Data Analytics on Hadoop, which enable the effective management of multi-structured data sets.
+RainStor's innovative capabilities include granular data de-duplication and compression, which can reduce storage requirements by over 95%, enhancing query performance and significantly lowering costs.
+Unlike traditional relational databases or data warehouses, RainStor can rapidly ingest large volumes of machine-generated data while providing ongoing query access.
+The platform is storage and hardware agnostic and can operate across various environments, including SAN, NAS, CAS, HDFS, and cloud systems.
+RainStor markets its solutions directly and through partnerships with notable companies such as Dell and Teradata.
 The company is headquartered in San Francisco, California, with an additional office in Gloucester, UK.

 Clean Filtration Technology